SalvoTr/ExplosivePomegranateDeployment/README.md

 | UC18     | POST         | /addComment/<book_id> | comment|

 # Start developing
-build you application by importing the maven dependencies
+Build your application by importing the maven dependencies

-in the terminal it is
+Therefore, type ine the terminal: mvn clean install

-mvn clean install
+Then run your application over the interlliJ 'Run' option

-then run your application over the interlliJ start option
+## Working with Postmen

-## working with Postmen
+Postmen provides an overview, what kind of information is already existing in the background of a website; this can be helpful to understand, whether a given information could be found or if a connection to the underlying data is missing.
-make a post request
+Make a post request
 ![Post Request](documentation-resources/postmen-post.png?raw=true "Title")
-make a get request
+Make a get request
 ![Get Request](documentation-resources/postmen-get.png?raw=true "Title")